qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 |    :id: FEAT_SAF_FMEA__KVSTORAGE__RemoveKey
 |    :failure_mode: "MF_01_01"
 |    :failure_effect: "message is not received"
-|    :mitigation: Detetion and error handling shall be done outside of the middleware.
+|    :mitigation: Detection and error handling shall be done outside of the middleware.
 |    :mitigation_issue: ID from Issue Tracker that defined mitigation will be documented in the assumtions of use (AoU)
 |    :sufficient: yes
 |    :argument: This error is handled by the calling application.
 |    :status: valid

 Use the fault models :need:`gd_guidl__fault_models` to ensure a structured analysis.
 If a fault model doesn't apply, please fill in a short description in the violation cause of the analysis so it could be recognized that the analysis is done.
 If there are additional fault models needed, please enlarge the list of fault models.

 **DFA:**